mfaywu/chat-example/README.md

 implementing the list of ideas at the bottom of the webpage to practice and have some fun.

 ## Features
-[ ] Broadcast a message to connected users when someone connects or disconnects
+[x] Broadcast a message to connected users when someone connects or disconnects
-[ ] Add support for nicknames
+[x] Add support for nicknames
-[ ] Don’t send the same message to the user that sent it himself.
+[x] Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
 [ ] Add “{user} is typing” functionality
-[ ] Show who’s online
+[x] Show who’s online
-[ ] Add private messaging
+[x] Add private messaging
-[ ] Share your improvements!